Shazwazza/UmbracoIdentity/README.md

 If you are familiar then here's what to do...
 In your OWIN startup class:

 * Create an ApplicationUser class - just like the one that is created in the VS templates.
-It just needs to inherit from `Microsoft.AspNet.Identity.EntityFramework.IdentityUser`
+It just needs to inherit from `UmbracoIdentity.UmbracoIdentityUser`
 * Register an `UmbracoMembersUserManager<T>` in the OWIN context:

         app.CreatePerOwinContext<UmbracoMembersUserManager<ApplicationUser>>(